 Why is it Important?

-You may think of learning as something you do when you’re awake, but your brain is highly active during deep sleep.
+You may think of learning as something you do while awake, but your brain is highly active during deep sleep.
 It processes more sugar during deep sleep, which supports short-term and long-term memory.
 This helps overall learning.

 What if You Don't Get Enough Deep Sleep

 Not getting enough deep sleep can have highly negative effects on your body.
-The loss of slow wave sleep has been linked to a drop in human growth hormone production.
-The hormone has many functions with a key one being its role in maintaining heart health.
+The loss of slow-wave sleep has been linked to a drop in human growth hormone production.
+The hormone has many functions, a key one being its role in maintaining heart health.

 Your brain can be another organ that suffers from a lack of deep sleep!
-Since it is during deep sleep that you process the day’s information, your brain may not be able to process this information if you don’t get enough deep sleep.
+Since it is during deep sleep that you process the day's information, your brain may only be able to process this information if you get enough deep sleep.

 How Much Deep Sleep Does Your Body Need?

-About 75% of your sleep is spent in non-REM sleep, while the rest is spent in REM sleep.
-Of your total amount of sleep, about 13-23% is spent in deep sleep.
+About 75% of your sleep is spent in non-REM sleep, while the rest is in REM sleep.
+About 13-23% of your total sleep time is spent in deep sleep.

 The amount of deep sleep you get will decrease as you grow older.
-If you are less than 30, you may get two hours of deep sleep, while you may only get 30 minutes if you are older than 65.
+If you are under 30, you may get two hours of deep sleep, while you may only get 30 minutes if you are older than 65.
 Some seniors get no deep sleep at all.

 If you lose several nights of sleep, you will have a sharp rebound in your deep sleep.
-Not only will you have more slow wave sleep than normal, it will be deeper.
+Not only will you have more slow-wave sleep than normal, but it will also be deeper.